Macbeth

-A brave Scottish general named Macbeth receives a prophecy from a trio of witches that one day he will become King of Scotland.
-Consumed by ambition and spurred to action by his wife, Macbeth murders King Duncan and takes the Scottish throne for himself.
-He is then wracked with guilt and paranoia.
-Forced to commit more and more murders to protect himself from enmity and suspicion, he soon becomes a tyrannical ruler.
-The bloodbath and consequent civil war swiftly take Macbeth and Lady Macbeth into the realms of madness and death.
+In the play, a brave Scottish general named Macbeth receives a prophecy from a trio of witches that one day he will become King of Scotland.
+Consumed by his latent ambition and spurred to violence by his wife, Macbeth murders King Duncan (the then King of Scotland in the play): in order to take the Scottish throne for himself.
+Then, racked with guilt and paranoia, he commits further violent murders to protect himself from enmity and suspicion, swiftly becoming a tyrannical ruler in the process.
+The resultant bloodbath— caused by his tyrannical reign, swiftly leads to insanity, and finally death for the power hungry couple.

 Shakespeare's source for the story is the account of Macbeth, King of Scotland, Macduff, and Duncan in Holinshed's Chronicles (1587), a history of England, Scotland, and Ireland familiar to Shakespeare and his contemporaries, although the events in the play differ extensively from the history of the real Macbeth.
-The events of the tragedy are usually associated with the execution of Henry Garnet for complicity in the Gunpowder Plot of 1605.
+The events of the tragedy have been associated with the execution of Henry Garnet for complicity in the Gunpowder Plot of 1605.

-In the backstage world of theatre, some believe that the play is cursed, and will not mention its title aloud, referring to it instead as "The Scottish Play".
-The play has attracted some of the most renowned actors to the roles of Macbeth and Lady Macbeth, and has been adapted to film, television, opera, novels, comics, and other media.
+There was a stage superstition that the name of the play should not be spoken, and that it should instead be called "The Scottish Play".
+The play has attracted some of the most renowned actors to the roles of Macbeth and Lady Macbeth and has been adapted to film, television, opera, novels, comics, and other media.